3rd Infantry Regiment (United States): In popular culture

-Gardens of Stone is a 1987 American drama film directed by Francis Ford Coppola, based on the novel of the same title by Nicholas Proffitt.
-It stars James Caan, Anjelica Huston, James Earl Jones and D. B. Sweeney.
+Gardens of Stone is a 1987 American drama film directed by Francis Ford Coppola, based on the 1983 novel of the same title by Nicholas Proffitt.
+It stars James Caan, Anjelica Huston, James Earl Jones, Mary Stuart Masterson and D. B. Sweeney.
 The movie, set in 1968 and 1969, attempts to examine the meaning of the Vietnam War entirely through the eyes of the members of "The Old Guard", the stateside-based elite Army unit whose duties include Presidential escorts and military funerals at Arlington.